EthanSchaller/KM-Reimbursement-Calculator/README.md

 # KM-Reimbursement-Calculator

-A calculator to figure out how much is owed to drivers based on the distance traveled
+A calculator to figure out how much is owed to drivers based on the distance traveled per day.